-A comparative study conducted in Colombia also investigated the short and long term effects of diets based on different fats to the iron bioavailability in test rats.
-Corn, coconut, soy and olive oils were tested alongside human milk fat and formula milk fat.
+A comparative study conducted in Colombia also investigated the short and long-term effects of diets based on different fats on the iron bioavailability in test rats.
+Corn, coconut, soy, and olive oils were tested alongside human milk fat and formula milk fat.
 Researchers concluded that subjects taking the coconut oil showed the highest iron retention.
 It also supports the claim that coconut oil and saturated fats in general, increase iron absorption and even hemoglobin (red blood cell) regeneration.

 Coconut oil improves bowel movement

 Once food has been digested and nutrients have been absorbed, there remains one last step to complete the digestive process- the excretion of waste in the form of defecation.
 For some, this is easy.
 However, regular elimination is a challenge for many.
 One of the most common problems is constipation.
 Thankfully, coconut oil has been proven to address many of its popular causes such as bowel obstruction and disruption of the gut flora.

 Coupled with a healthy overall diet, coconut oil can promote the movement of food through the digestive system as it serves as a lubricant within the intestines.
 Those who have bowel obstructions or diseases like Chron’s or Irritable Bowel Syndrome can also benefit from coconut oil’s anti-inflammatory and antimicrobial properties.
 The presence of lauric acid also contributes to its potency because of its ability to fight against bacteria and viruses.